Y-CHETHAN/19AI539/Exp4/README.md

 ```
 /*
-Program to create and design an android application Send SMS using Intent.
+Program to create and design an android application tp send SMS using Intent.
 Developed by: Y Chethan
 Registeration Number : 212220230008
 */